Evanlab02/Lyzer/Docs/docs/backend/architecture.md

 ## DTOs

-You might be familiar with schemas, models or the plethora of other things these could be called.
-In this codebase, they are reffered to as DTOs (Data transfer objects).
+You might be familiar with schemas, models, or other terms for these.
+In this codebase, they are referred to as DTOs (Data Transfer Objects).

-These objects are representations of what the API will return on successful calls.
+These objects represent what the API will return on successful calls.

-An example being:
+An example is shown below:

 ```csharp
 namespace Lyzer.Common.DTO